digital-asset/daml-finance/docs/source/concepts/settlement.rst

    :alt: Instructions for intermediated settlement: Alice sends 1000 EUR to Bank A. Bank A sends 1000 EUR to Bank B. Bank B sends 1000 EUR to Bob.

 We refer to this scenario as *settlement with intermediaries*, or just *intermediated settlement*.
-The Settlement Factory is responsible for generating the correct set of instructions, such that their allocation and approval are effectively possible.
+The Settlement Factory is responsible for generating the correct set of instructions, so that they can be allocated and approved by the respective parties.

 Instruction
 ===========